Contingent Life Insurance Beneficiaries

 What Is a Contingent Beneficiary in Life Insurance?

-In addition to your primary beneficiary, you typically list a contingent beneficiary on your life insurance policy.
+In addition to your primary beneficiary, a life insurance policy often includes a contingent beneficiary designation.
 That person or persons will receive a payout from your policy if the primary beneficiary has passed away, their location is unknown or they do not want the funds.

 Aside from people, you can list charities, nonprofits or other organizations as contingent beneficiaries.
 Some common options for contingent beneficiaries include: